 While we recognize that alternative communication methods can be free or cheaper than cell service i.e. Facetime, Skype, WhatsApp, etc. those programs alone do not satisfy our need for regular communication with the local program staff and partners, nor do they meet our emergency communication needs.
-Therefore, local cellular capacity on each student's phone is required for the duration of the program.
 Students are required to maintain a minimum amount of phone credits at all times for emergency calls.
 Full compliance with this policy is expected.

 Mobile phones are an essential feature of social and cultural life in Jordan, and rates are relatively inexpensive.
 Your AD will take you during the first day of orientation to the offices of Zain, Orange, or Umniah, major carriers in Jordan, to purchase your local smart phone or local sim card.
-The initial cost ranges from 40-50 JD (approximately US \$60-75), for a local smart phone and there is no need to sign a long-term service agreement.
-Local sim cards cost approximately 11 JD (US \$15.50), and for 7 JD (US \$10) per month you will get 1000 minutes and 3GB of internet.
-Keeping your phone adequately full of credit will cost approximately US \$40 per semester.
+The initial cost ranges from 40-50 JD (approximately US\$60-75), for a local smart phone and there is no need to sign a long-term service agreement.
+Local sim cards cost approximately 11 JD (US\$15.50), and for 7 JD (US\$10) per month you will get 1000 minutes and 3GB of internet.